HasangerGames/suroi/README.md

 To open the game, go to http://127.0.0.1:3000 in your browser.

 ## Production
-To build for production, in the root of the project, execute
+To build for production, run this command in the project root:
 ```sh
 pnpm build
 ```

-To start the WebSocket server, execute
+To start the WebSocket server, run this command:
 ```sh
 pnpm start
 ```